SwissLife-OSS/HotChocolate.Extensions/README.md

 services.AddSingleton<IResourcesProvider, MyResourcesProvider>();
 ```

-With this we have registered the necessary objects to support translation on your fields.
-Now you start making your fields translatable.
+With this we have registered the necessary objects to support translation on our fields.
+Now we can start adding translation support to our fields.

 ### Translating fields

-You can translate field values in several ways:
+You can translate field values in several ways, listed below.

 #### Translation on demand

-The field can be made translatable.
+A field can be made translatable.
 In this scenario, the field has two possible states: translated or not translated.
 The consumer of the application decides whether he wants the translated state of the field or the non-translated state.
 He does so by adding, or not adding, the field directive ```@translate``` to the field in his query.